Collaboration Using Google

 You can also choose to share a read-only link to a Google document.
+This has been added to the task and file & folder element in itslearning (and will appear in assignment soon).
 Unlike collaboration where access is very tightly controlled to named users, anyone who can view the Google link (or is sent a copy of the link) can see the file.
-Files are viewed in Google and, if you are the author, you can edit them in Google too.
+Files are viewed in Google and if you are the author, you can edit them in Google too.
 This is great for sharing Google resources that you are still updating.

-In the new assignment tool, teachers can now submit an answer on behalf of students.
-For example, if the student was ill and the answer was sent to the teacher via email, or if the student could not use itslearning to submit the answer.
+In the new assignment tool, teachers can now submit an answer on behalf students.
+For example, if student was ill and the answer sent to the teacher via email or if the student could not use itslearning to submit the answer.

 The new data objects are:

-We’ve also improved the data available in advanced reports to expand the grades data model to include all course elements, not just assessments, and not just assessments in the gradebook.
+We’ve also improved the data available to advanced report to expand the grades data model to include all course elements, not just assessments, and not just assessments in the assessment record.